 Find out more

-To find out more about this project, or to make an enquiry for a school booking, please visit the Laing’s website.
+To find out more about this project, or to make an enquiry for a school booking, please visit the learning through the art gallery website.

 We’d love you to share this article on social media to help spread the word about this new initiative and bring us into dialogue with other interested parties.